rrollins72/QMX-Serial-remote/README.md

 serial data stream between the remote and the QMX+ (at 19200 baud).
 It appears to be quite robust.

-The ESP32-S3 has built in Wifi, so it would be possible to create a server page that could also show the same information as the display, but that is beyond what I intended for this effort.
-Also, the S3 does not support a Bluetooth SPP stack, so it can’t be fully wireless to the QMX with simple Bluetooth serial modules.
+The ESP32-S3 has built in WiFi or Bluetooth, so it would be possible to create a server page that could also show the same information as the display, but that is beyond what I intended for this effort.
+It would also draw a lot more power since the WiFi would need to be active to make it functional.
+Since ESP32-S3 does not support a Bluetooth SPP stack it can’t be fully wireless to the QMX with simple Bluetooth serial modules either, so that was not considered.

+**Improvements?**

 Adding a small battery to allow the unit to run without power from USB will be a future update.
 I will use USB for charging.